Are crappie the smartest fish we deal with in Texas on a regular basis?

 “We catch a lot of the bigger fish like that,” he said.

-The last time I fished with it conditions were so rough you could barely feel the fish that hit with the most stealth but several times we reeled in after we thought we had a bite and the shiner was smashed and scaled.
+Last week, it was so rough you could barely feel the fish that hit with the most stealth but several times we reeled in after we thought we had a bite and the shiner was smashed and scaled.

 That means a big crappie had it in its mouth but could sense something just wasn’t right.
 These fish are far smarter than we think.